Dantalian5/Dantalian5/README.md

 ### ⚡️ A quick introduction

-- 🌱 I’m currently learning: Next.js, Unity testing, Nest.js
+- 🌱 Currently learning: Next.js, Unity testing, Nest.js
-- 👯 I’m looking to collaborate on entry projects (or wherever I can be of assistance.)
+- 👯 Looking to collaborate on entry projects (or wherever I can be of assistance.)
-- 💼 I'm open to freelancing projects.
+- 💼 Open to freelancing projects.
-- 🤟🏻 I love science, especially physics and math.
+- 🤟🏻 Love science, especially physics and math.
 I enjoy music and videogames, particularly retro ones.

 ---